International Conference on Nitride Semiconductors

 The International Conference on Nitride Semiconductors (ICNS) is a major academic conference and exhibition in the field of group III nitride research.
 It has been held biennially since 1995.
-Since the second conference in 1997, hosting of the event has rotated between the Asian, European and North American continents.
+Since the second conference in 1997, hosting of the event has rotated between the Asian and the European continent and the United States of America.
 The ICNS and the International Workshop on Nitride Semiconductors (IWN) are held in alternating years, both covering similar subject areas.